free6k/filerotate/README.md

 # File Rotate
-A tiny script for rotation big files. by next limits: size,count
+A tiny script for rotation big files.
+By next limits: size, count

 ## Install